Away From The Crowds, And Out Of The Rough

 An article from The Wall Street Journal explains some of the reasoning for relocating to a golf community, giving first-hand accounts of stir-crazy families wanting to leave the city without running the risk of traveling or visiting shared spaces.
 Planned retirement moves were fast-tracked, and dreams of warm weather were turned into realities.

-For The Landings Club newcomers, six championship golf courses, exclusive dining options, an expansive fitness center and access to court sports helped seal the deal.
+For The Landings Golf & Athletic Club newcomers, six championship golf courses, exclusive dining options, an expansive wellness center and access to court sports helped seal the deal.
 And in a pandemic world, why not live on an island, in one of the top residential golf communities in the Southeast?

 Schedule a Discovery Visit and see if relocating to The Landings is right for you and your family.
 And don’t forget your clubs.